William Agee: Education

-After graduation from Meridian High School in 1956, in Agee attended Stanford University for one year before dropping out.
+After graduation from Meridian High School in 1956, Agee attended Stanford University for one year before dropping out.
 He enrolled in the University of Idaho in Moscow, where he joined the Beta Theta Pi fraternity, unusual for a married man.
 He earned an associate's degree while working 40 hours per week in Albertson's accounting department.
 Agee was elected senior class president and graduated with highest honors in 1960.

 During the summer of 1959, Agee, along with his parents, played the part of the Dixon family in the ephemeral film Last Clear Chance.
 Following graduation, Agee worked for the Title Insurance Company in Boise.
 He was promoted to controller and senior escrow officer at the age of 23.
 Agee enrolled in the Harvard Business School in 1961 and was awarded a Masters in Business Administration (MBA), with distinction, in 1963.
 He became a Certified Public Accountant (CPA) in 1964 and joined the American and Idaho societies of CPAs.

 Boise Cascade

 Agee was hired by Boise Cascade at age 25.
-Starting as Executive Assistant to CEO Bob Hansberger, Agee was appointed Chief Financial Officer (CFO) in 1969 at age 31, and Senior Vice President in 1971.
+Starting as Executive Assistant to CEO Bob Hansberger, Agee was appointed chief financial officer (CFO) in 1969 at age 31, and Senior Vice President in 1971.
 Boise Cascade's stock price rapidly rose to $77 in 1969, then fell to $15 in the fall of 1971.

 After nine years, he left Boise in late May 1972, and the stock price was around $14.

 Bendix

-Agee joined Bendix Corporation, an automobile industry related manufacturer located near Detroit, Michigan, in May 1972.
-He had been recruited for the post by Bendix's then-CEO, Michael Blumenthal.
-Agee became CFO and Executive Vice President, and held a seat on the Board of Directors.
-He was elected President of the company in December 1976 at the age of 38, and was elevated to CEO a few weeks later when Blumenthal left Bendix to become the U.S. Secretary of the Treasury in the new Carter Administration.
+In May 1972, Agee joined Bendix Corporation, an automobile industry related manufacturer located near Detroit, Michigan.
+Recruited for the post by CEO Michael Blumenthal, Agee became CFO and Executive Vice President, and held a seat on the board of directors.
+At age 38, he was elected president of the company in December 1976, and was elevated to CEO a few weeks later when Blumenthal left Bendix to become the U.S. Secretary of the Treasury in the new Carter Administration.

 Agee was recognized in Time magazine for his strategy of bold, selective acquisitions aimed at transforming Bendix from a slow-growth manufacturing company in a mature industry, into a diversified high-tech corporation.
 Agee's strategy dramatically increased the stock value of Bendix during Agee's tenure despite a recession that afflicted two of its traditionally main businesses, automobile parts and machine tools.
 While competitors floundered in 1981, Bendix' profits increased 136% and its fiscal year revenues rose to $4.4 billion.

 Agee was an unorthodox executive for the 1970s, often dressing in business casual attire years before it was in vogue.
 He removed the traditional boardroom table, replacing it with large, comfortable chairs to improve communication.
 He abolished reserved parking for top executives, allowing the best parking spots to go to employees who arrived at the office the earliest.